real-parker-lee/cse210-hw/final/FinalProject/README.md

 Docket is designed to be familiar to those who've used a REPL (Read-Evaluate-Print Loop) before.
 This design paradigm makes for a flexible user interface that allows a user to do anything the program lets you do in one command.

-For example, to load a docket, one would use the following command
+For example, to load a docket, one would use the following command:
 ```
 load example.docket
 ```